siberianfox/tinygwiki/TinyG-Boot-Loader.md

 <a id="flashing"></a>
 # Flashing the Boot Loader onto the Xmega Chip
 The following instructions are how to flash the boot loader using Atmel Studio6.
 AVRStudio4 is similar, as would be command-line operation.
 These instructions use the xboot.hex file already in the project.
-If you want to compile go to the next section: [Project Setup and Compiling the Boot Loader for TinyG](https://github.com/synthetos/TinyG/wiki/TinyG-Boot-Loader#wiki-projectsetup)
+You can get the xboot.hex file here.  [xboot.hex](https://raw.github.com/synthetos/TinyG/dev/xboot/xboot/xboot.hex)  **NOTE: You need to right click and save as on the xboot.hex link to download the hex file correctly.** If you want to compile go to the next section: [Project Setup and Compiling the Boot Loader for TinyG](https://github.com/synthetos/TinyG/wiki/TinyG-Boot-Loader#wiki-projectsetup)

 **Step 1**.
 Get the right programmer.
 The xmega requires PDI programming.
 Use the Atmel [AVRISP mkii](http://www.mouser.com/ProductDetail/Atmel/ATAVRISP2/?qs=%2fha2pyFaduiLEF45YHzXlzYdfQlCIaNgRBHMmCoiTxs%3d) or some other programmer that supports PDI programming.
 Plug the programmer into TinyG and apply power to TinyG.